Dovalization/open-imageboard-monorepo/README.md

-# **OpenImageboard**
+# **OpenBoard**

-**OpenImageboard** is an open-source, easy-to-deploy, and customizable imageboard platform.
-It provides an easy way to host and manage community-driven discussions, similar to platforms like 4chan, Reddit, and Twitter.
-The project is designed to be flexible, extensible, and easy to set up for anyone looking to run their own imageboard.
+**OpenBoard** is an open-source, easy-to-deploy, and customizable discussion board/forum platform.
+It provides an easy way to host and manage community-driven discussions, similar to platforms like old internet forums and platforms such as 4chan, Reddit, and Twitter.
+The project is designed to be flexible, extensible, and easy to set up for anyone looking to run their own discussion board.

 ## **What's inside?**